xenforo-ltd/docs/docs/add-on-structure.md

 `hashes.json` is the new way to add support for the File health check system, and the best part is -- it's generated automatically!

-As part of the add-on export and build process (more on that later) we will do a quick inventory of all your add-on's files and write the calculated hash of the file contents.
+As part of the build process (more on that later) we will do a quick inventory of all your add-on's files and write the calculated hash of the file contents.

-Including this file is mandatory and add-on installation will be blocked without it.

 ### Setup.php file